sr189/xliffle/README.md

 # Xliffle
-Gem to create xliff files from translated strings.
+A Gem to create xliff files from translated strings.
 Implementing version 1.2 of XLIFF specification: [Xliff-Specification](http://docs.oasis-open.org/xliff/xliff-core/xliff-core.html)

 ## Warning
-This is an very early implementation.
+This is a very early implementation.

 ## Installation
 Add this line to your Gemfile: